Late Francoism: Background

-The historian Borja de Riquer has emphasized that the divide between "immobilists" and "aperturists" stemmed from "differing assessments of societal changes and the nature of political and social contestation."
-The former believed that countering "subversion" required reinforcing the regime's foundational principles, rejecting reforms that might lead to its dissolution, while the latter argued that the disconnect between existing political structures and Spain's social and cultural reality necessitated adaptation to prevent a crisis stemming from Francoism's growing anachronism.
+According to Borja de Riquer the divide between "immobilists" and "aperturists" reflected differing assessments of Spain's social transformations and the growing political and social contestation.
+The former believed that "subversion" required reinforcing the regime's foundational principles, while the latter held that the gap between existing institutions and social reality demanded adaptation to avoid a deeper crisis.

-A key achievement of the "aperturists" was the enactment of the 1966 Press Law, spearheaded by Fraga.
-However, José Solís failed to advance the Statute of Associations within the Movement, and elections for links and jurors in the Trade Union Organization were exploited by the clandestine, anti-Francoist workers' commissions to gain influence.
-Conversely, the "immobilists" secured two critical milestones: the passage of the Organic Law of the State in 1967 and Franco's designation of Juan Carlos as his successor in July 1969.
-Juan Carlos subsequently swore allegiance to the Law of Principles of the National Movement and assumed the title of Prince of Spain (rather than the traditional Prince of Asturias).
-In his address to the Cortes proposing Juan Carlos, Franco delivered a statement that would resonate in subsequent years, particularly after his death: that with this appointment, "everything was to be tied and well tied".
+The aperturists achieved one significant reform, the 1966 Press Law promoted by Fraga.
+However, Solís failed to implement the Statute of Associations, and union elections were used by clandestine workers' commissions to gain influence.
+The immobilists secured two decisive victories: the approval of the Organic Law of the State in 1967 and Franco's designation of Juan Carlos as his successor in July 1969.
+Juan Carlos swore allegiance to the Principles of the National Movement and assumed the title Prince of Spain.
+In presenting Juan Carlos to the Cortes, Franco declared that the decision would ensure that "everything be tied and well tied for the future".

-When by natural law my Captaincy comes to fail you, which inexorably has to come, it is advisable the decision we are going to take today, which will contribute, in a great way, to everything being tied and well tied for the future.